eberrigan/bloom-desktop-pilot/README.md

 ### Pylon Camera Interface
 To set up the environment for the pylon camera portion of the application, you need to install the necessary Python packages.

+1. Create the `bloom-desktop` environment: `mamba create --name bloom-desktop`
+2. Activate the environment: `mamba activate bloom-desktop`
-1. Navigate to the `\pylon` directory.
+3. Navigate to the `\pylon` directory in the repo: `cd bloom-desktop\pylon`
-2. Install the requirements using pip:
+4. Install the requirements using pip:
    `pip install -r requirements.txt`

 ### NI-DAQ Control